nmrf/sadata-user-manual/members/user-roles.md

 # 4. In Depth: Registered Users

-This tool allows users to organise human rights recommendations and the SDGs, track implementation and record progress by uploading reports and data.
+This application allows users to organise human rights recommendations and the SDGs, track implementation and record progress by uploading reports and data.
 It requires users to do this, usually Government employees.
 There are different types of users types and roles and this section outlines exactly what they are and how they can be registered.
 These different user types and roles allow for the protection of sensitive information and to control who can make fundamental changes to the way information is collected and implementation is tracked.

 ---

 ### 4.1 User roles & responsibilities

 #### Role: Visitor

 Any member of the public that is not registered or logged in.
 This manual contains a whole chapter on how Visitors can make the most out of visiting this site.
 To read, [click here](/visitors/using-as-a-visitor.md).

 ###### Rights